Coordinating Charitable Donations with Leontief Preferences: Introduction

-As we further show, equilibrium distributions are the limit distributions of natural spending dynamics based on best responses.
+We further show that equilibrium distributions are the limit distributions of natural spending dynamics based on best responses.
 This can be leveraged in settings where a central infrastructure is unavailable or donors are reluctant to completely reveal their preferences.
-One could envision a scenario in which donors have set aside a, say, monthly budget to spend on charitable activities and repeatedly distribute this budget after observing the donations made by other donors in previous rounds.
-We prove that, when donors spend their money myopically optimally in each round, the relative overall distribution of donations converges to the equilibrium distribution.
-Hence, socially desirable outcomes can be attained even without a central infrastructure, as long as charities are transparent about the donations they receive.
-This scenario also allows for occasional changes in the agents' preferences and contributions, as the process keeps converging towards an equilibrium distribution of the current profile.
+One could envision a scenario where each donor can announce her budget distribution on an online platform without making a commitment, allowing her to adapt it after viewing the donations made by others.
+We prove that when donors spend their money myopically optimally in each round, the relative overall distribution of donations converges to the equilibrium distribution.
+Hence, socially desirable outcomes can be attained even without a central infrastructure as long as charities are transparent about the donations they receive.
+This scenario also allows for occasional changes in the agents' preferences and contributions as the process keeps converging towards an equilibrium distribution of the current profile.\\

 Apart from private charity, our results are also applicable to donation programs---prominent examples include \emph{AmazonSmile} and government programs (e.g., \emph{cinque per mille} run by the Italian Revenue Agency and \emph{mechanizm 1\%} in Poland).
-In these programs, participants can redirect a portion of their payments (purchase price and income tax, respectively) to charitable organizations of their choice.\footnote{These programs only allow each participant to choose exactly one charitable organization.
+In these programs, participants can redirect a portion of their payments (purchase price and income tax, respectively) to charitable organizations of their choice.\footnote{ These programs only allow each participant to choose exactly one charitable organization.
 However, as \citet{BBP+19a} argued, permitting them to indicate support for multiple organizations can increase the efficiency of the distribution.} AmazonSmile ran from 2013 to 2023 and was used to allocate a total of \$400 million.
-In 2022, a record \euro 510 million were distributed via cinque per mille in Italy, and Poland increased the donatable quota of personal income tax from $1\%$ to $1.5 \%$.\footnote{Leontief utility functions are not only suitable in the context of charity but also in other settings where agents have to jointly fund resources that are complementary in nature.
-For example, consider a communication network and a set of agents, each of whom intends to transmit a signal along an individual path in the network.
-Their utilities are given by the quality of the signal at the last node on their path, which equals the minimal transmission quality of an edge along that path.
-Our mechanism can be used to coordinate agents' investments to improve the transmission quality of edges.}
+In 2022, a record \euro 510 million were distributed via cinque per mille in Italy, and Poland recently increased the donatable quota of personal income tax from $1\%$ to $1.5 \%$.